MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-work-with-vat.md

 # <a name="work-with-vat-on-sales-and-purchases"></a>Work with VAT on Sales and Purchases
 If your country or region requires you to calculate and report value-added tax (VAT) on sales and purchase transactions, you can set up [!INCLUDE[prod_short](includes/prod_short.md)] to calculate VAT.
 For more information, see [Setting Up to Calculations and Posting Methods for Value-Added Tax](finance-setup-vat.md).

 There are, however, some VAT-related tasks that you can do manually.
-For example, you might need to correct a posted amount if you discover that a supplier uses a different rounding method.
+For example, you might need to correct a posted amount if you discover that a vendor uses a different rounding method.

 > [!TIP]
 > You can let [!INCLUDE[prod_short](includes/prod_short.md)] validate VAT registration numbers and other company information when you create or update documents.
 For more information, see [Validate VAT Registration Numbers](finance-how-validate-vat-registration-number.md).